City Council of Rome: Functions

 The council acts as the supreme legislative body of the city.
 It is convened and chaired by a speaker (president del consiglio comunale) appointed by the council itself.

 The council can decide over programs and public works projects, institution and system of taxes, the general rules for the use of goods and services, forecasting and reporting financial statements.
 Resolution basic acts attributed by law to its competence are the municipal statute, the regulations, the general criteria on the structure of offices and services.

-Speakers
+Presidency

-This is a list of the speakers (Italian: presidenti del consiglio comunale) of the city council since the 1993 electoral reform:
+This is a list of the presidents (Italian: presidenti del consiglio comunale) of the city council since the 1993 electoral reform: